 Food Hygiene Rating 'Right to Reply' - You have a 'right to reply' if you've improved hygiene standards since your inspection, or if there were unusual circumstances at the time of the inspection and you want to explain this to your customers.
 This will be published with your hygiene rating at www.food.gov.uk/ratings.

-Food Hygiene Rating Revisit Request - You can ask for another visit to get a new rating if you make the improvements to hygiene standards that the officer told you about at your last planned inspection.
-The officer will re-assess hygiene standards and give you a new rating - this could go up but it could stay the same or it could go down.
-Your revisit will not occur until at least 3 months after the initial inspection.
+Food Hygiene Rating Re-inspection Request - You can ask for another inspection to change the rating if you have made the improvements that the officer told you about at your last planned inspection.
+The officer will then re-assess hygiene standards at the time and give you a new rating.
+However you should be aware that your rating could go down or stay the same as well as go up.
+There is a charge of £150 (no VAT applicable) per re-inspection.